dzagardo/SynEval/README.md

 - **Fidelity**: Measures how well the synthetic data preserves the statistical properties and patterns of the original data
 - **Utility**: Evaluates the usefulness of synthetic data for downstream tasks
 - **Diversity**: Assesses the variety and uniqueness of the generated data
-- **Privacy**: Analyzes the privacy protection level of the synthetic data
+- **Privacy**: Analyzes the privacy protection level of the synthetic data with **two complementary metrics**:
+  - **Distinguishability AUC**: Measures how different synthetic data is from real data (fidelity indicator)
+  - **True Membership Inference Attack (MIA) AUC**: Measures whether the model memorized training data (privacy risk indicator)

+> **New!** SynEval now includes a true Membership Inference Attack to measure actual privacy leakage.
+See [PRIVACY_METRICS.md](PRIVACY_METRICS.md) for detailed documentation on interpreting both privacy metrics.

 ## Installation